Coming to Hoi An Full Moon Festival and immersing yourself in a unique and lively space will surely give you unforgettable experiences.

 Especially on the occasion of the Mid-Autumn, Hoi An beauty is multiplied with colourful lanterns hanging across the street.
 Lanterns are a traditional feature of Hoi An Ancient Town, and the Mid-Autumn Festival is the special occasion the locals exhibit and light up all the lanterns on the street.

-3. Interesting things to do in Hoi An Full Moon Festival
+3. Interesting things to do at Hoi An Full Moon Festival

 3.1.
 Participating in Vietnamese traditional folk games